antor44/livestream_video/README.md

 **Q: The transcriptions I get are not accurate.
 What could be the issue?**

 A: The quality of the transcriptions depends on several factors, especially the size of the model chosen.
 Larger models generally yield better results, but they also require more processing power.
 The English models tend to perform better than models for other languages.
 For languages other than English, you may need to use a larger model.
 If you choose the option auto for language autodetection or translate for simultaneous translation to English, it may also significantly increase processor consumption.

+**Q: In a low-power processor, is it possible to improve transcription in languages other than English?**

+A:  Yes, if you have knowledge of Artificial Intelligence programming, you would need to fine-tune a default model by retraining the model with a dataset of voices along with their transcriptions in a specific language.
+These datasets can be found online, as well as sample codes for fine-tuning a Whisper model.

 **Q: Neither smplayer nor mplayer work with online TV?**